Top 15 Best Freshwater Fishes That Are Always Popular

 Plecostomus sucker fish

-Plecostomus is known as suckermouth catfish and belongs to the family of catfish.
-They are famous for their heavy armored plates on the body and sucker-shaped mouth.
-It is almost similar to Bristlenose pleco, but don’t have any bristle over the nose.
+Plecostomus, also known as suckermouth catfish, belongs to the catfish family.
+It is famous for its heavy armored plates on the body and sucker-shaped mouth.
+Plecostomus is almost similar to Bristlenose pleco, but it doesn’t have any bristles over the nose.

-Some Pleco species eat algae, flakes or wafers while others eat frozen brine shrimp.
-Many fish species can become a fit companion of Pleco, but it is advised to avoid keeping them with fat/flat-bodied fish like Goldfish.
+Some Pleco species eat algae, flakes, or wafers, while others eat frozen brine shrimp.
+Many fish species can become fit companions of Pleco, but it is advised to avoid keeping them with fat/flat-bodied fish like Goldfish.

-Placos can live for almost 20 years or more if taken care of in the right manner.
-They are easy to care but hard to breed, as only a few aquarists have managed to breed Placos.
-Make sure the lid of the tank is closed correctly, as they are also known to jump.
+Placos can live for almost 20 years or more if taken care of correctly.
+They are easy to care for but hard to breed, as only a few aquarists have managed to breed Placos.
+Make sure the tank lid is closed correctly, as they are also known to jump.

 17. Corydoras Catfish